ska-telescope/ska-sdp-etcd/README.md

-# SDP ETCD Wait Pod
+# SDP etcd OCI image

 Etcd is the highly available key-value database underpinning the configuration library.
-In order to deploy the sdp we need a lightweight image with basic commands like `sleep` but also etcd commands like `etcdctl`.
+In order to deploy the SDP we need a lightweight OCI image containing the etcd binaries and basic commands like `sleep`.

-This repository contains the dockerfile to build a busybox image with specific binaries for etcd commands installed on top.
+This repository contains a Dockerfile to build an image based on busybox with the etcd binaries installed on top.

 ## Standard CI machinery